Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 8. Use `cd ..` to go back to your main directory and `git status` to see what is going on, you should now see your new folder as an unstaged change.
 9. Lets add this folder to .gitignore `nano .gitignore` and add `/large-directory-that-should-be-local-only` on a new line, save and close .gitignore
 10. Check  `git status` again, .gitignore is going to be super useful later when you are submitting projects and need to keep your repos small and free from junk and irrelevant files.

+#### gitignore best practices

+You should always gitignore the items in the below list:

+ - secrets like passwords and keys
+ - databases
+ - pycache/
+ - node_modules/
+ - temporary files and editor settings files eg .vscode/

 ### Repo Best Practices